confluentinc/ksql/docs/how-to-guides/query-structured-data.md

 );
 ```

-Insert some events into `s3`.
+Insert some rows into `s3`.
 You can represent a MAP literal by using the `MAP` constructor, which takes a variable number of key/value arguments. `c` and `d` are used consistently in this example, but the key names can be heterogeneous in practice.

 ```sql
 INSERT INTO s3 (